qbzzt/etherdocs/startingout/readme.md

 rm contracts/MetaCoin.sol
 rm migrations/2_deploy_contracts.js
 ```
 3. Edit `truffle-config.js`.
 Uncomment the network definition and change the port to 8545 (the default port for `ganache-cli`).
-The edited file should include these lines:
+The edited file should include these lines.
+You can keep the test network or remove it.
 ```
 module.exports = {
   networks: {